-Yesterday I was organizing my home office and aggressively throwing out things I no longer need that have piled up over the past 11 years.
+Several weeks ago I was organizing my home office and aggressively throwing out things I no longer need that have piled up over the past 11 years.
 I came across a couple of boxes of family archives.
 Much of one box were various papers from my father.
-As I anticipate the possibility of my election as the director of missions for the Columbia Metro Baptist Association this Thursday, I had a good time reading through some of the papers and remembering my family commitment to Baptist associations.
+As I anticipated beginning as the director of missions for the Columbia Metro Baptist Association, I had a good time reading through some of the papers and remembering my family commitment to Baptist associations.

 From stories told by my parents, I suspect it was through associational meetings in Wilmington, NC where my parents met in the 1930s.
 Beyond these gatherings, Dad would preach at churches who needed someone to fill in, and often he would take Mom to play the piano.
 Not a bad way to court one another.

 My father did not attend seminary until he was 30 years old.
 He loaded up Mom and my two older sisters, and went to Fort Worth, TX where he and Mom did a two-year certificate program.
 Neither had a college degree.
 To do this Dad had to resign from a church where he was serving as pastor.

 Following seminary they moved back to North Carolina for Dad to serve as associational missionary for the Roanoke Baptist Association in Rocky Mount.
 He served there three years before going on the staff of the regional denomination known as the Baptist State Convention of North Carolina.

 Within a couple of years he was asked to take a new position to serve as the statewide director of associational missions work.
 That same year Southern Baptists in Alabama named someone to a similar position.
 They were the first two regional denominational staff to hold such a position.

 This happened before I was born.
 When I was born I started learning in my home not only about God and church, but also associations.
 Much of what I know about associations I learned without realizing I was learning it.
 This happen even as my father transitioned to serve once again as a church pastor.